-Our consolidated net income for the year ended December 31, 2019 was \$16.7 million, or \$0.27 per share on a fully-diluted basis, compared to consolidated net income of \$20.4 million, or \$0.33 per share on a fully-diluted basis, for the year ended December 31, 2018.
-Results for the current year included a pretax gain on the sale of our cryosurgical systems business of \$10.2 million, \$664,000 of non-cash pre-tax income associated with the change in the fair value of acquisition-related contingent consideration and \$1.8 million of pre-tax acquisition-related transaction costs associated with the three acquisitions that occurred in 2019.
-The combined net impact of these items increased earnings per share by approximately \$0.14.
-Results for the year ended December 31, 2018 included \$9.6 million of management transition costs associated with the 2018 retirements of our former President and Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") and Chief Operating Officer, and the appointment of their successors.
-The results for the year ended December 31, 2018 also included \$1.2 million of pre-tax acquisition-related transaction costs associated with the acquisitions that were completed in January 2019.
-The combined impact of these charges decreased earnings per share by approximately \$0.18.
+Our consolidated net loss for the year ended December 31, 2020 was \$14.9 million, or \$(0.22) per share on a fully diluted basis, compared to consolidated net income of \$16.7 million, or \$0.27 per share on a fully diluted basis, for the year ended December 31, 2019.
+Results for the year ended December 31, 2020 included a \$1.1 million non-cash pre-tax gain associated with the change in the fair value of acquisition-related contingent consideration and \$393,000 of acquisition related transaction costs associated with the UrSure acquisition, which together accounted for approximately \$0.01 per share.
+Results for the year ended December 31, 2019 included a pre-tax gain on the sale of our cryosurgical systems business of \$10.2 million, \$664,000 of non-cash pre-tax income associated with the change in the fair value of acquisition-related contingent consideration and \$1.8 million of acquisition-related transaction costs.
+The combined net impact of these items increased earnings per share by approximately \$0.14 in 2019.
+Results for the full-year 2020 also reflect the significant increase in spending associated with the development of our COVID-19 products.

-Cash provided by operating activities for the year ended December 31, 2019 was \$9.8 million.
-Cash provided by operating activities during the year ended December 31, 2018 was \$39.1 million.
-As of December 31, 2019, we had \$189.8 million in cash, cash equivalents, and available-for-sale securities, compared to \$201.3 million at December 31, 2018.
+Cash provided by operating activities during the years ended December 31, 2020 and 2019 was \$5.8 million and \$9.8 million, respectively.
+As of December 31, 2020, we had \$257.1 million in cash, cash equivalents, and available-for-sale securities, compared to \$189.8 million at December 31, 2019.